PseudoBob-Delightus/fanfic/stories/exploding-story/chapter-xxx_chapter-xxx-2.md

 "That's kind of why I'm here, too."

-"I hope Twilight can figure it out, I wanted to spend more time with you…"
+"I wanted to spend more time with you…"

 I hug her.
 "Me too."